 - Outages updates: When your lights go out, check to see whether we're already aware of the outage by visiting our power outages updates page.
-If your outage isn't listed, report it to us by calling 1 800 BCHYDRO (1 800 224 9376) or 604 224 9376 on your mobile phone.
+If your outage isn't listed, report it to us by calling 1 800 BCHYDRO (1 800 224 9376).

 - Safety first: Never go near or touch a fallen power line.
 Always assume that a line or anything that it is in contact with is energized.
 Stay at least 10 metres (33 feet, about the length of a bus) away at all times and do not attempt to remove debris surrounding the line.
-If you see a fallen power line, report the exact location to 1 800 BCHYDRO (1 800 224 9376) or 604 224 9376.
+If you see a fallen power line, report the exact location to 1 800 BCHYDRO (1 800 224 9376).

 - Portable generator safety: Home generators can be useful during an extended power outage but they can also be very dangerous if they are not used properly.
 Always follow all manufacturers' instructions and contact a qualified electrician or electrical inspector if you have questions.
 To prevent carbon monoxide poisoning, never use a portable generator, outdoor or charcoal barbecues indoors, including inside a garage or other enclosed or partially enclosed area.
 Never operate portable camping stoves or lamps indoors or in enclosed areas such as garages or carports.
 If you start to feel dizzy, nausea, a headache or tired while using a generator, get to fresh air immediately and seek medical attention.

 Our crews work closely with local and provincial emergency authorities in the event of wildfire.
 For updates on the status of wildfires, fire danger ratings and fire bans, visit the B.C.
 Wildfire Management Branch:

 In the event of wildfire, stay away from and do not touch BC Hydro infrastructure (lines, poles, towers, hydro boxes, etc.).
 Assume that these may be energized and may cause harm.